 Adderall Crash: Coming Down From a Stimulant – Adderall is a prescription medication that includes a combination of amphetamine and dextroamphetamine.
-It is primarily used to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy.
+Classified as a controlled substance, physicians primarily use Adderall to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy.

 Adderall is a central nervous system (CNS) stimulant classified as a Schedule II substance by the Drug Enforcement Administration.
 Schedule II drugs have some medical purposes but are also considered to have a high potential for abuse and dependence.

 The effects of this stimulant will begin to subside after six or more hours after intake, resulting in a crash or come down.
-A person will then start to experience what, in many ways, is basically the opposite of the drug’s desired effects.
+At this point, the person will start to experience symptoms that are the opposite of the drug’s desired effects.
 They may encounter anger, rage, irritability, depression, anxiety, sleeplessness, and fatigue.

-Adderall crash is not the same as Adderall withdrawal.
+Adderall crash is not the same as amphetamine withdrawal.
 Nonetheless, symptoms related to either condition can become present several hours after the last dose has been ingested.

-While there are numerous medical uses for stimulant drugs, they are also abused by many people.
+While there are numerous medical uses for central nervous system stimulants, many people abuse them.
 According to the 2017 National Survey on Drug Use and Health, an estimated 18.6 million Americans aged 12 and older used prescription stimulants in the past year.

 These included both those who were given prescriptions by physicians and those who obtained them through other avenues.
 Of those more than 18 million users, around 5.8 million reported misusing prescription stimulants in the past year.